-Stability: Solid metal alloys in mill product forms are stable under normal conditions.
+Stability: Stable under normal conditions.

 Reactivity: May react in contact with strong acids to release gaseous acid decomposition products.
 Fume is produced during welding.
 Expected fume constituents include oxides of metal as iron, manganese, nickel and chromium.

-Expected gaseous products would include carbon oxides, nitrogen oxides and ozone.
+Expected gaseous products would include

+carbon oxides, nitrogen oxides and ozone.
 Contamination, dirt, surface protections, paint or primer on the base material can affect the composition of the fumes.